-Main Number: 785-296-3071

-By Mail: 1300 SW Arrowhead Rd., Topeka, KS 66604

-By Fax: 785-296-5806
+Main Number: 785-296-3071 By Mail: 1300 SW Arrowhead Rd., Topeka, KS 66604 By Fax: 785-296-5806 Online: https://insurance.kansas.gov/ By Email: KDOI@ks.gov

-Preliminary Review of A Standard (Non-Urgent Care) Claim By The KID
+Preliminary Review of A Standard (Non-Urgent Care) Claim

-Within ten (10) business days of the KID's receipt of a request by a Member or Eligible Dependent (or his or her authorized representative or health care professional) for external review of a standard claim, the KID will complete a preliminary review of the request to determine whether:
+Within ten (10) business days of the Kansas Insurance Department (Department) receipt of a request by a Member or Eligible Dependent (or their authorized representative or health care professional) for external review of a standard claim, the Department will complete a preliminary review of the request to determine whether:

-- The Member or Eligible Dependent is/was covered under the Plan at the time the health care item or service is/was requested; or, in the case of a retrospective review, the Member or Eligible Dependent was covered at the time the health care item or service was provided. - The adverse benefit determination satisfies the above-stated requirements for a claim eligible for external review and does not, for example, relate to a Member's or Eligible Dependent's failure to meet the requirements for eligibility under the terms of the Plan; or to a denial that is based on a contractual or legal determination, or a failure to pay premiums causing a retroactive cancellation of coverage. - The Member or Eligible Dependent has exhausted the Plan's internal claims and appeals process (or a limited exception allows him or her to proceed to external review before that process is completed).
+- The Member or Eligible Dependent is/was covered under the Plan at the time the health care item or service is/was requested; or, in the case of a retrospective review, the Member or Eligible Dependent was covered at the time the health care item or service was provided. - The Adverse Benefit Determination satisfies the above-stated requirements for a claim eligible for external review and does not, for example, relate to a Member's or Eligible Dependent's failure to meet the requirements for eligibility under the terms of the Plan; or to a denial that is based on a contractual or legal determination, or a failure to pay premiums causing a retroactive cancellation of coverage.

-• The Member's or Eligible Dependent's request is complete, meaning that he or she has provided all of the information or materials required to process an external review.
+- The Member or Eligible Dependent has exhausted the Plan's internal claims and Appeals process (or a limited exception allows him or her to proceed to external review before that process is completed). - The Member's or Eligible Dependent's request is complete, meaning that they have provided all of the information or materials required to process an external review.

-Within ten (10) business days of receiving the request for external review (during which time it completes its preliminary review), the KID will notify the Member or Eligible Dependent (or his or her authorized representative or health care professional) and the Plan in writing whether:
+Within ten (10) business days of receiving the request for external review (during which time it completes its preliminary review), the Department will notify the Member or Eligible Dependent (or their authorized representative or health care professional) and the Plan in writing whether:

 - The request is complete and eligible for external review.
-Within the ten (10) business day timeframe, the KID will assign an IRO and notify the Member or Eligible Dependent (of his or her authorized representative or health care professional) and the Plan of the IRO's name, address, and telephone number. - The request is complete but not eligible for external review.
-(In this situation, the notice will explain why external review is not available and provide contact information for the KID Consumer Assistance Division at 800-432-2484 (toll-free). - The request is incomplete.
-(In this situation, the notice will describe the information or materials needed to make the request complete.
-The Member or Eligible Dependent (or his or her authorized representative or health care professional) must provide the necessary information or materials before the end of the 120 day filing period.
+Within the ten (10) business day timeframe, the Department will assign an IRO and notify the Member or Eligible Dependent (or their authorized representative or health care professional) and the Plan of the IRO's name, address, and telephone number. - The request is complete but not eligible for external review.
+(In this situation, the notice will explain why external review is not available and provide contact information for the Department's Consumer Assistance Division at 800-432-2484 (toll-free). - The request is incomplete.
+(In this situation, the notice will describe the information, or materials needed to make the request complete.
+The Member or Eligible Dependent (or their authorized representative or health care professional) must provide the necessary information or materials before the end of the 120 day filing period.